MicrosoftDocs/PowerShell-Docs/reference/v3/Core/Enable-PSRemoting.md

 On client versions of Windows, Enable-PSRemoting in Windows PowerShell 3.0 creates firewall rules for private and domain networks that allow unrestricted remote access.
 To create a firewall rule for public networks that allows remote access from the same local subnet, use the SkipNetworkProfileCheck parameter.

-On client or server versions of Windows, to create a firewall rule for public networks that removes the local subnet restriction and allows remote access , use the Set-NetFirewallRule cmdlet in the NetSecurity module to run the following command: Set-NetFirewallRule –Name "WINRM-HTTP-In-TCP-PUBLIC" –RemoteAddress Any
+On client or server versions of Windows, to create a firewall rule for public networks that removes the local subnet restriction and allows remote access , use the Set-NetFirewallRule cmdlet in the NetSecurity module to run the following command: Set-NetFirewallRule -Name "WINRM-HTTP-In-TCP-PUBLIC" -RemoteAddress Any

 In Windows PowerShell 2.0, Enable-PSRemoting creates the following firewall exceptions for WS-Management communications.